distantmagic/paddler/tutorial-installing-llamacpp-aws-cuda.md

-# Installation on AWS EC2 CUDA Instances
+# Installing llama.cpp on AWS EC2 CUDA Instances

 This tutorial was tested on `g4dn.xlarge` instance with `Ubuntu 24.04` operating system.
 This tutorial was written explicitly to perform the installation on a `Ubuntu 24.04` machine.